 90+ AI Design Patterns to Avoid: The Definitive List

-Use this list as a checklist for your own projects.
+Use it as a checklist on your own projects.
 Use it during code review.
-Use it to train your eye.
-The more patterns you can recognize, the better you can avoid them -- whether you are writing code by hand or directing an AI to write it for you.
+Use it to train your eye — the more patterns you can name on sight, the harder it is for them to slip through, whether you are typing the code yourself or directing an agent to.

-We have cataloged these patterns through analysis of over 10,000 AI-generated landing pages, component libraries, and full-stack applications generated by GPT-4, Claude, Gemini, and open-source models between 2024 and 2026.
-For the framework behind these dimensions, read what is AI slop: the 7 dimensions of generic design.
-The patterns are organized by dimension and numbered for reference.
+These patterns come out of analysis of more than 10,000 AI-generated landing pages, component libraries, and full-stack apps — output from GPT-4-class models, Claude, Gemini, and open-weight models shipped between 2024 and 2026.
+For the framework behind the dimensions, read what is AI slop: the 7 dimensions of generic design.
+Patterns are grouped by dimension and numbered for reference.

 - Pattern name and number

-- Why it signals AI: What about this pattern reveals LLM origin
+- Why it signals AI: what about it reveals LLM origin

 Color Patterns